InxMed FAK Inhibitor IN10018 Received Breakthrough Therapy Designation by the China National Medical Products Administration for Platinum-Resistant Ovarian Cancer

 Apr 13, 2022, 20:00 ET

-NANJING, China, April 13, 2022 /PRNewswire/ -- InxMed Co., Ltd. announced that IN0018, its focal adhesion kinase (FAK) inhibitor, had been granted with Breakthrough Therapy Designation by the China National Medical Products Administration.
+NANJING, China, April 13, 2022 /PRNewswire/ -- InxMed Co., Ltd. announced that IN10018, its focal adhesion kinase (FAK) inhibitor, had been granted with Breakthrough Therapy Designation by the China National Medical Products Administration.
 This designation is based on the results of a Phase Ib/II clinical trial of IN10018 for platinum-resistant ovarian cancer, with the proposed indication for the treatment of platinum-resistant ovarian cancer in combination with PEG-liposomal doxorubicin.
 InxMed plans to disclose more data on IN10018 at the Annual Meeting of the American Society of Clinical Oncology in June 2022 and initiate a pivotal trial in the second half of the year.

 Breakthrough Therapy Designation aims to help companies work closely with authorities to accelerate research, development, and approval of innovative therapies that can address unmet medical needs.
 IN10018 received fast track designation from the U.S. Food and Drug Administration for the treatment of patients with platinum-resistant ovarian cancer in August 2021.
 InxMed will live up to the high expectations and strive to deliver the benefits of innovative drugs to patients as quickly as possible.